-On February 26, 1937, the Rev. Caspar Wistar Hodge, Professor of Systematic Theology at Princeton Theological Seminary and close personal friend of J. Gresham Machen, died at Princeton Hospital after a week's illness of pneumonia, at the age of sixty six.
+On February 26, 1937, the Rev. Caspar Wistar Hodge, Professor of Systematic Theology at Princeton Theological Seminary and close personal friend of J. Gresham Machen, died at Princeton Hospital after a week's illness of pneumonia, at the age of 66.
 Dr. Hodge represented the third generation of his illustrious family (father, Caspar Wistar Hodge, great-uncle A. A. Hodge, grandfather, Charles Hodge) to serve on the faculty of Princeton Seminary.

 Mr. John Murray, of Westminster Seminary and a former student at Princeton under Dr. Hodge, paid this tribute to his memory: